About NWETA

 We obtained a phase I small business grant (technically, an STTR) from the National Institute for Environmental Health Sciences (NIEHS) in September, 2004.
 That grant provided substantial funding for programming that allowed us to complete the writing of cTRAIN 2.0.
 Oregon Health & Science University granted NwETA an exclusive license to market cTRAIN in August, 2005, and declared NwETA an OHSU spinoff company.

 Our programmers delivered a beta copy of cTRAIN 2.0 in January, 2006.
 The remainder of 2006 was devoted to pilot testing and revising cTRAIN 2.0.
 Our first large-group training exercise using cTRAIN 2.0 was a 4-day 1100+ screen program on Pesticide Applicator Skills and Safety, in November, 2006.
-A fully functional cTRAIN 2.1 was delivered in September, 2008, and is in use today in multiple projects and organizations.
-It is available for licensing to develop content or use the content we have developed (see Projects).
-The cTRAIN program remains in active development as we add features.
+A fully functional cTRAIN 2.1 was delivered in September, 2008, and it subsequently transitioned to cTRAIN 3.0 that produced training for multiple industries and projects (see Projects). cTRAINweb, delivered in 2012, provides training on major browsers on the internet.
+Licensing fees for cTRAIN are applied to the development of the cTRAIN platform.

 painterdsled.gif